paulovieira/Versioning/README.md

 #### Differences relatively to the original project

-The original project was started by [depesz!](https://www.depesz.com/) and lives here: https://github.com/depesz/Versioning
+The original project was started by [depesz](https://www.depesz.com/) and lives here: https://github.com/depesz/Versioning

 This fork has been changed a little in  the `register_patch` function: it returns an `INT4` instead of `setof INT4`:
-* if the patch already exists, returns 1 and the patch is not registered (can be used to skip the execution of the patch, as shown in the example)
+* If the patch is already registered, returns 1 and won't register it (return early).
+Can be used to skip the execution of the patch, as shown in the example above.
-* if the patch does not exist:
+* If the patch does not exist:
-    - if there are conflicting patches registered, an exception is raised (as in the original version)
+    - If there are conflicting patches already registered, an exception is raised (as in the original version)
-    - if there are missing pre-requisites, an exception is raised (as in the original version)
+    - If there are pre-requisites patches not registered, an exception is raised (as in the original version)
     - otherwise, the patch is registered and returns 0

 The `unregister_patch` function was changed similarly:
 * if the patch is required by some other patch, an exception is raised (as in the original version)
-* if the patch is not installed, an exception is raised (as in the original version)
+* if the patch is not registered, an exception is raised (as in the original version)
-* otherwise, the patch is deleted and returns 0
+* otherwise, the patch is unregistered (deleted) and returns 0